Geographical Information

 Migration Policies

 On the national front, the Immigration Act of 1997 amended in 2001 which is administered by the Minister of Home Affairs regulates both entry into, and exit of nationals and foreign nationals in and out of Zimbabwe.
 There has been considerable evolution in the migration trajectory in Zimbabwe.
 These changes prompted the government to respond by joining forces with IOM to form a new national migration strategy that culminated, after several workshops, with the drafting of a National Migration Management and Diaspora Policy.
-The national migration strategy is composed of officials from the migration and Development Unit of the Ministry of Economic Planning and Investment Promotion, the Ministry of Labour and Social Welfare, the Ministry of Justice Legal and Parliamentary Affairs, and IOM (IOM, 2018).
+The national migration strategy is composed of officials from the Migration and Development Unit of the Ministry of Economic Planning and Investment Promotion, the Ministry of Labour and Social Welfare, the Ministry of Justice Legal and Parliamentary Affairs, and IOM (IOM, 2018).
 The Draft policy focuses more on mitigating the challenges the country is facing with the large emigration and cross-border movements.
 It aimed at the retention and return of highly skilled Zimbabwean nationals and also to promote strategies aimed at opening new channels for legal migration of low and semi-skilled workers (Ibid).
-The 2013 constitution states that the right to have access to basic healthcare services accrues to only citizens and permanent residents.
+The 2013 constitution states that the right to have access to basic healthcare services accrues only to citizens and permanent residents.
 Refugees and other migrants are excluded.
 However, the law further states that any person with a chronic disease including migrants has the same right, and children below the age of 18 and the elderly have the right to healthcare services (the Republic of Zimbabwe, 2013).
-Section 65 of the 2013 constitution recognizes the right to fair and safe labour practices and standards for everyone, citizen, or non-citizen (Ibid).
-This automatically covers migrant workers.
+Section 65 of the 2013 constitution recognizes the right to fair and safe labour practices and standards for everyone - citizen or non-citizen (Ibid).
+It automatically covers migrant workers.
 Section 64 further emphasizes “the right of everyone to choose and carry on any profession, trade or occupation” in Zimbabwe (Ibid).
 It protects and safeguards the employment rights of workers from undue restriction, unfair, and unsafe treatment, and unjustified discrimination.
 The law also provides for migrant workers' inclusion to form and join trade unions and participate in trade unions.

 At the continental level, Zimbabwe ratified the African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa (Kampala Convention) and the 1969 OAU Convention Governing the Specific Aspects of Refugee Problems in Africa.
 Zimbabwe is a member of the Common Market for Eastern and Southern Africa (COMESA) that advocates for the suppression of obstacles to the free movement of people, as well as the recognition of the establishment and residence among member states.

-On the international front, Zimbabwe is a party to the international convention on the Protection of the rights of All Migrant workers and Members of their Families, the Geneva Convention relating to the status of refugees (1951), the New YorkProtocol relating to the status of refugees (1967), Protocol to prevent, suppress, and punish trafficking in persons, especially women and children (2000), the International Convention on the elimination of All Forms of Racial Discrimination (ICERD), the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the International Convention on the rights of the Child.
+On the international front, Zimbabwe is a party to the international convention on the Protection of the Rights of All Migrant Workers and Members of their Families, the Geneva Convention relating to the status of refugees (1951), the New York Protocol relating to the Status of Refugees (1967), the Protocol to Prevent, suppress, and punish trafficking in persons, especially women and children (2000), the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and the International Convention on the rights of the Child.
 These international instruments protect all human beings regardless of their nationality.

 Governmental Institutions

 The Zimbabwe National Statistic Agency (ZIMSTAT) is responsible for the population census in Zimbabwe.
 The Ministry of Home Affairs and Cultural Heritage is in charge of the identification of all living in Zimbabwe.
-The Ministry of Home Affairs is also responsible for maintaining public order and security as the Department of police is under this Ministry.
-It also controls the entry and exit of people across Zimbabwe borders and is also in charge of the issuance of personal documents like passports, refugee permits, etc. Refugee protection, is governed by the Ministry of Public Service, Labour, and Social Welfare.
-The National Plan of Action is the implementation tool of the Trafficking in Person Act which is rooted on four pillars - prosecution, prevention, protection, and partnership.
+The Ministry of Home Affairs is also responsible for maintaining public order and security as the Department of Police is under this Ministry.
+It also controls the entry and exit of people across Zimbabwe borders and is also in charge of the issuance of personal documents like passports, refugee permits, etc. Refugee protection is governed by the Ministry of Public Service, Labour, and Social Welfare.
+The National Plan of Action is the implementation tool of the Trafficking in Person Act which is rooted in four pillars - prosecution, prevention, protection, and partnership.
 The Zimbabwe Refugee Committee (ZRC) is the national body mandated under the Refugee Act to conduct refugee status determination (The Catholic Commission for Justice and Peace in Zimbabwe, 2017).

 Internal Migration

 Before 1980, the freedom of movement of most Africans in urban areas within Zimbabwe was restricted by colonial rule.
-However, after independence, several factors contributed to Rural-Urban migration which include; the lifting of restrictions on rural-urban migration, the difference in economic opportunities and income between the towns and rural communal areas, government development programmes that encouraged urban-based economic development, as well as the surge in public sector employment (Potts & Mutambirwa, 1990).
+However, after independence, several factors contributed to Rural-Urban migration which includes; the lifting of restrictions on rural-urban migration, the difference in economic opportunities and income between the towns and rural communal areas, government development programmes that encouraged urban-based economic development, as well as the surge in public sector employment (Potts & Mutambirwa, 1990).
 Despite these changes, for economic and security reasons, for example, the high cost of urban lifestyle and unemployment, migrants maintained rural linkages as a form of livelihood security on which to bounce back (Ibid).
 Kurete (2019) posits that an absence of such urban-rural linkages increases the vulnerability of urban migrants.
 Migrants are therefore oscillating between their rural and urban set-ups.
-In 2020, 32.24% of Zimbabwean's total population lived in urban areas (Statista, 2022).
-Border towns, for example, Matabeleland, which hosts Beitbridge, which sees 7 million people passing through it yearly, are among the magnets for rural-urban migration in Zimbabwe as many believe they can earn a living from the millions of people who pass through these border posts (All Africa, 2021).
+In 2020, 32.24% of Zimbabwe's total population lived in urban areas (Statista, 2022).
+Border towns, for example, Matabeleland, which hosts Beitbridge, which sees 7 million people passing through it yearly, are among the magnets for rural-urban migration in Zimbabwe as many believe they can earn a living from the millions of people who pass through these borders posts (All Africa, 2021).

 Internally Displaced Persons